• Skip to primary navigation

 Four Prosciutto Egg Cups with vegetables and herbs are cooling on a wire rack with a white cloth.
 In the background, a basket lined with a striped towel holds slices of brown bread.

 Breakfast in a Hurry?
-These Prosciutto Egg Cups Have Saved Me More Times Than I Can Count
+These Baked Egg in Muffin Cups Have Saved Me More Times Than I Can Count

-Prosciutto egg cups are my weekday breakfast secret.
+Baked egg cups are my weekday breakfast secret.
 I make a batch over the weekend, freeze the extras, and suddenly I’ve got a grab-and-go breakfast that doesn’t taste like cardboard.
 They’ve got all the flavor of a fancy quiche, wrapped in salty prosciutto, without any fuss.
-Whether I’m eating one in the car or slow-sipping coffee with a slice of easy berry bread, these egg muffin cups hit the spot every time.
+Whether I’m eating one in the car or slow-sipping my tea with a slice of easy berry bread, these egg muffin cups hit the spot every time.

-That’s where these ham and egg cups come in.
-I started making a batch of them over the weekend, freezing the extras, and now?
-I grab one on the way out the door and reheat it while tying my shoes.
-It’s my quiet rebellion against soggy protein bars and sad drive-thru breakfasts.
+I make a batch of them over the weekend, freezing the extras, and now?
+I grab one on the way out the door and reheat it just a few seconds.

 Featured reader review